Fortunly's Guide

 OVERVIEW

-Bank of America, one of the largest banks in the world, has intriguing mortgage options for first-time homebuyers.
+Bank of America, one of the largest banks in the world, has intriguing options for first-time homebuyers.
 Applying online through the bank’s application or website speeds up the process, especially if you already have an account with the bank.
 Being a client also qualifies for a $600 reduction in origination fee.
 Aside from fixed and adjustable-rate mortgages, you have multiple other lending options like HELOC.
 The bank has branches throughout the country and is accessible both online and through brick and mortar establishments.

 • One of the biggest banks in the world